Guest-615695028/Guest-615695028/en/README.md

 Some of spellings are only and occasionally to be given in dictionaries for pronunciation, as being far from words of their origins.

 ### An hour, an honor, an honest man...
 For dialectal scalability, words that begin with vowel letters (except ones beginning with _one_ peonounced as _won_), or "h" in Greek or Latin lexicons, is attached to "an", otherwise "a".
+Confer French _l'oiseau_ (the bird), _aujourd'hui_(today), etc..
 > Imagine an European who has sent an unique letter "ewe" to you.
-Confer French _l'oiseau_.